homemadearcade/zero/BACKLOG.md

 Physics member?
 Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the sprite?

-Wrap Sprite in another class called like...object instance... lol, phaser?
+Wrap Sprite in another class called like...object instance... lol, phaser objectinstance??

 Outline Class ( for eraser and objectInstance, and camerapreview? )